4ahmns2122-VR/VRProjekt2122-bgreis/README.md

 # XRInteractionToolkitTemplate

 ### Project description:
-This project serves as sample project for spatial audio.
-Explore sound in its basics in virtual reality (VR).
+You visit an Advent market, but you can't leave it until you complete the 2 tasks.
+By audibly advertising the stalls, the player is lured through the maze.
+At the end the door of the advent market is open and the player can leave it again.

 ### Development platform:
-OS: Windows 10, Game Engine: Unity 2020.3.18f1, Visual Studio 2019, XR Interaction Toolkit
+OS, Game Engine: Unity 2020.3.18f1, Visual Studio 2019, XR Interaction Toolkit

 ## Software/Hardware Requirements:
 Unity hardware requirements *Insert Doc link*